-ICArEHB’s research is currently supported by 4 main labs (LAM, MicroDiAL, LEXA and LARMAT).
-These are aimed at processing and analysing data from research projects, but they are also prepared to provide external commercial services (see more here) and support academic activities.
+ICArEHB’s research is currently supported by 5 main labs (MicroDiAL, LARMAT, paleoED, LEXA and HOEL).
+These are aimed at processing and analyzing data from research projects, but they are also prepared to provide external commercial services (see more here) and support academic activities.
 Access to the collections and equipment available is possible by contacting the persons responsible for each lab.

 Microscopy and Digital Archaeology Laboratory

 At the Microscopy and Digital Archaeology Laboratory (MicroDiAL), we develop research contained in the so-called “invisible record” through microscopic techniques and computational analyses of archaeological data (GIS, 3D modeling, and agent-based modeling).
 Our specific areas of expertise are: